-Operator Description Example (a=True, b=False) and Logical AND If both the operands are true then condition becomes true. (a and b) is False. or Logical OR If any of the two operands are non-zero then condition becomes true. (a or b) is True. not Logical NOT not (a and b) is True.
+Operator Description Example (a=True, b=False) and Logical AND If both the operands are true then condition becomes true. (a and b) is False. or Logical OR If any of the two operands are non-zero then condition becomes true. (a or b) is True. not Logical NOT Used to reverse the logical state of its operand. not (a and b) is True.